lindokuhlecebisa/Lindokuhle-Hlatshwayo-Portfolio/IndulgeWeb/README.md

 ---

-## 📂 Repository Contents
+## 📂 Folder Contents
-This repository serves as a portfolio and central hub for IndulgeTech’s work.
+This folder serves as a portfolio and central hub for IndulgeTech’s work.
 It includes:
-- **Indulge Website** (built with HTML, CSS, JavaScript, and Tailwind)
-- **Python Projects** (automation, data processing, and learning resources)
-- **Personal Portfolio** showcasing completed and ongoing projects
+- **Indulge Landing Page** (This page serves as the main entry point.)
+- **About Us Page** (This page details the company's mission and core values.)
+- **Services Page** (This page outlines the different services offered by Indulge Tech.)
+- **Login and Sign-up Pages** (These pages are designed for user authentication.)
+- **Support & FAQ Page** (This page provides answers to frequently asked questions and offers contact information for the support team.)

 ---